RANDALL SCOTTING countertenor

 At a Glance

 Countertenor, Randall Scotting, is becoming a sought-after artist by the world’s most esteemed opera houses.
 This past autumn, he made a spectacular debut at the Royal Opera House, Covent Garden as Apollo in Britten’s Death in Venice, singing to sold-out audiences in Sir David McVicar’s acclaimed production.
-He then joined the roster of the Metropolitan Opera to cover performances of Handel’s Agrippina, and was later invited to sing the title role in Handel’s Xerxes for concerts at the Théâtre des Champs-Elysées, including a broadcast on Mezzo TV and on DVD.
+He then joined the roster of the Metropolitan Opera to cover performances of Handel’s Agrippina, and was later invited to sing the title role in Handel’s Xerxes for concerts at the Théâtre des Champs-Elysées (canceled due to covid).
 A dramatically persuasive and intensely musical interpreter, he is consistently recognized for winning over audiences with his stunning vocal beauty, stylish singing, and charismatic stage presence.
-In the autumn of 2020 in Los Angeles Randall records Lovesick, a song-album with GRAMMY® Award winning lutenist Stephen Stubbs.
-He returns to Seattle Opera in 2021 to sing the Refugee in Jonathan Dove’s Flight, and in August he performs the title role in Eliogabalo by Cavalli with San Francisco’s ever-provocative West Edge Opera.
+In the autumn of 2020 Randall recorded Lovesick in Los Angeles, a song-album with Grammy® Award winning lutenist Stephen Stubbs.
+He returns to Seattle Opera in 2021 to sing the Refugee in Jonathan Dove’s Flight (streaming in April), and in August he performs the title role in Cavalli’s Eliogabalo with San Francisco’s ever-provocative West Edge Opera.
 Later in the year, Randall travels to London to record a highly-anticipated solo album of castrato arias with the Orchestra of the Age of Enlightenment.

 “stunningly performed by Randall Scotting… his second aria reaffirmed the initial impact of an exceptionally powerful countertenor voice”